Student in front of his computer

 For high school students already juggling grades, college applications and extracurriculars, this becomes a barrier to gaining real-world experience in their chosen field.

-That's why we created Work Lab, a new way for high school students to work directly with innovative startups without the overwhelming internship search.
+That's why we created Work Lab, a new way for high school students to gain hands-on experience and work directly with innovative startups without the overwhelming internship search.

 The Experience That Gets You Ready for College—And the Real World.

 Forget boring internships full of shadowing and busywork.
-At Polygence, you’ll start with focused, real-world training from a startup founder, learning the tools, context and skills pros actually use.
+At Polygence, you’ll start with focused, real-world training from a startup founder, learning the tools, workflows and problem-solving approaches professionals actually use.
 Then you'll put that training into action on a real project, tackling creative, hands-on work where you'll problem-solve, make decisions, and see your impact—while building the confidence and experience that prepare you for whatever comes next.

 You’ll begin with dedicated training, and then dive into a real company project.